• course Info

 Learning Objectives

-• Compare the DSM-5 criteria for eating disorders with our current understanding of what communities have been excluded from clinical research.
+• Analyze the DSM-5 criteria for eating disorders utilizing Project HEAL’s current understanding of which communities that have been excluded from clinical research, treatment models, and access to care. treatment considerations.

-• Identify a range of risk factors in regards to identity, health, experience, and societal factors.
+• Identify a range of overlooked risk factors in regards to identity, size, access to resources, and other systemic factors.

 • Recognize the stages of the recovery process and barriers to recovery.

-• Recognize common co-occurring conditions and how they contribute to eating disorder symptoms, and conduct an approach for the treatment of an eating disorder with a co-occurring psychological and/or behavioral diagnosis
+• Recognize common co-occurring conditions and how they contribute to eating disorder symptoms.

 Learning Levels